Mariners vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa has recorded at least one hit in two straight games.
-During his last five outings he is hitting .227 with a double, a home run, three walks and three RBI.
+- Correa has picked up at least one hit in three straight games.
+In his last five games he is hitting .190 with a double, three walks and three RBI.

 Correa Recent Games